kiwihodl/Seed-E/seed-e/README.md

 - All new components must support both light and dark modes
 - Follow the established color scheme (#FF9500 orange accent)
 - Implement proper error handling and validation

+### Security Requirements

+- **XPUB_HASH_SECRET** environment variable must be set
+- Never log or expose xpubs in plain text
+- Use database transactions for purchase operations
+- Validate all inputs before processing

 ## 📝 Contributing